martinceresa/CursilloIntroLcc/Histo/Cantor.md

 But one of the most basic math principles, going back to Euclid, is that the whole is greater than any of its parts!
-Cantor and Leibniz faced the same dilemma, either it makes no sense to speak of the numbner of elements in an infinite set or some infinite sets will have the same number of elements as one of its subsets. while Leibniz had chosen the first, Cantor chose the second.
+Cantor and Leibniz faced the same dilemma, either it makes no sense to speak of the number of elements in an infinite set or some infinite sets will have the same number of elements as one of its subsets. while Leibniz had chosen the first, Cantor chose the second.